syuyuusyu/k8s-ui/README.md

     HOST: 'http://127.0.0.1:8002',
 }
 ```
 if you deploy on local and visit locally.
-You don't need special global.js. if you deploy on service, change it with counterpart
+You don't need "-v" special global.js. if you deploy on service, change it with counterpart